-Crafting High Value, Value Streams: Value Streams are the “yang” of the Capabilities, which are the “Yin”.
+Crafting High Value, Value Streams: Value Streams are the “yang” of the Capabilities, which are the “Yin.”
 Value streams capture the flow of activities initiated by a stakeholder to accomplish something of value.

 Business Architecture Tools: There are several business architecture tools and not every tool is listed here.
-It is essential to first determine the components of your business architecture, the outcomes you desire, and the artifacts you want to produce.
+It is essential first to determine the components of your business architecture, the outcomes you desire, and the artifacts you want to produce.
 Here is a small sampling of the business architecture software solutions.
 (Enterprise architecture software tools are outside the scope of this discussion.)

 If you wish to align your Business and IT, and link Strategy to Execution, please subscribe to Capstera’s robust business architecture and capability modeling software.